codaholichq/codaholic/content/posts/spring-boot-in-20-minutes.md

 2. Infrastructure Layer
 3. Presentation Layer

 The business layer is the most important, as it is where your application's logic resides.
-Now let's look at each layer and see what function they provide.
+Now, let's look at each layer and see what function they provide.

 ### Business Layer
 In Spring Boot development, the business layer refers to the part of the application responsible for handling business logic and processing data.
 It is an intermediary between the presentation layer (usually the controllers or endpoints) and the data access layer (usually the repositories or data access objects).

 The primary purpose of the business layer is to encapsulate the application's core business rules and operations.
-It ensures that the application's business logic is separate from the presentation and data access concerns, promoting a clean and maintainable codebase.
+It ensures the application's business logic is separate from the presentation and data access concerns, promoting a clean and maintainable codebase.

 Here are the key Responsibilities of the Business Layer: